Tricia: Let’s go! Let’s go hike. Don’t open that beer!

 Within 3 months of the 5-day trip, we begin compiling an equipment list needed to hike the mountains and desert in Big Bend.
 Since we are newbie hikers, a lot of research was needed.
 After multiple on-line store and storefront visits, questions and answers, we were prepared for the planned day hikes, and the potential to be injured and/or lost.
 This sounds hazardous for unexperienced hikers, but we chose easy and moderate hikes in the mountains and in the desert.
 Our equipment and supplies are categorized as hiking supplies and survival supplies.

-Hiking supplies consists of what we need to safely and comfortably hike during the day.
+Hiking supplies consists of what we need to enjoy our hike safely and comfortably.

 Our gear consisted of the following: